MeixuanEd/GridSTAGE/README.md

   10. PMU_SamplingFreq: Reporting rate for all PMUs in the system i.e. number of samples reported every second.
       Please provide a consistent time step - this helps in saving the data as PMU measurements or SCADA measurements
   11. PMU_attack: Indicate if there is any cyber-attack on PMU; '1' enables cyber-attacks on PMUs; '0' disables cyber-attacks on PMUs
-  12. AT: Select the type of cyner-attack to be implemented in the simulation run AttackTypes{1}: 'Latency' attack (additional delays introduced  in PMU packet latencies) AttackTypes{2}: 'PacketDrop' attack (unauthorized  dropping  of  PMU packets) AttackTypes{3}: 'Ramp' attack (PMU measurement gradually modified over attack period AttackTypes{4}: 'Step' attack (PMU measurement scaled based on scaling factor) AttackTypes{5}: 'Poisoning' attack (PMU measurement are randomly corrupted by noise)
+  12. AT: Select the type of cyber-attack to be implemented in the simulation run AttackTypes{1}: 'Latency' attack (additional delays introduced  in PMU packet latencies) AttackTypes{2}: 'PacketDrop' attack (unauthorized  dropping  of  PMU packets) AttackTypes{3}: 'Ramp' attack (PMU measurement gradually modified over attack period AttackTypes{4}: 'Step' attack (PMU measurement scaled based on scaling factor) AttackTypes{5}: 'Poisoning' attack (PMU measurement are randomly corrupted by noise)
-  13. n_attacks_on_location: Number of bus locations with PMUs (selected from 'PMU_locations' array mentioned in data16m.m) where cyber-attack should be individually simulated in the form of a batch run.
-      PMU sensors location also has to be mentioned in the data file under the variable 'fmeas_con'.
-      SCADA locations have are mentioned in the variable 'Vmeas_con'.
-Required_SCADA_sampling_rate specifies the sampling rate needed for SCADA measurements (typically number of samples every 4 seconds)
+  13. n_attack_scenarios: Number of scenarios with cyber-attacks to simulate
-  14. n_fault_locations: Number of bus locations where fault will be implemented
+  14. n_fault_locations: Number of fault scenarios (data with respect to each fault location will be saved as a single scenario)
-  15. n_fault_type:
-      The event details are provided in the (matrix) variable 'sw_con' Details about the entries of 'sw_con' are provided as comments in GenerateTimeSeriesData.m
+  15. n_fault_type: Number of fault-types (data with respect to each fault type will be saved as a single scenario) The event details are provided in the (matrix) variable 'sw_con' Details about the entries of 'sw_con' are provided as comments in GenerateTimeSeriesData.m
    16. attack_magnitude_percent: Array of attack magnitudes in percentages; each value of attack magnitude in percent is implemented in a separated simulation in the form of a batch run
    17. n_attacks_on_magnitude: Number of elements of the attack_magnitude_percent array to be simulated in batch run
    18. attack.start_time_in_sec: Simulation time when the cyber-attack is initiated
    19. attack.duration_in_sec: Duration during the simulation time when cyber-attack is active; for creating several different time windows
+   20. n_lc_scenarios: Number of scenarios with load changes
+   21. n_lc_events_per_scenario: Number of load changes in single scenario
+   22. n_loads_to_change: Number of load buses where load power is varied (Can be a pre-defined number of loads or can be a random number)
+   23. load_change_parameters.start_time: Give the start times for the load changes
+   24. load_change_parameters.end_time: Give the end times for the load changes (this variable can be empty which indicates the load changes are permanent-until the end of the simulation)
+   25. AttackLocation: buses that are to be attacked (number and location of buses can be randomly generated for batch runs) PMU sensor locations are mentioned in the data file under the variable 'fmeas_con'.
+      SCADA sensor locations are mentioned in the variable 'Vmeas_con'.
+Required_SCADA_sampling_rate specifies the sampling rate needed for SCADA measurements (typically number of samples every 4 seconds)
-  20. Attack Characteristics for each of the attacks can be adjusted in the files attack_description.m and AttackAction.m
+   26. Attack Characteristics for each of the attacks can be adjusted in the files attack_description.m and AttackAction.m

 * **Outputs:**